MicrosoftEdge/MicrosoftEdge-Documentation/extensions/API-support/supported-manifest-keys/README.md

 Every extension has a JSON-formatted manifest file, named manifest.json.
 This file provides important information for the extension ranging from its name to its permissions.
 Unless specified in a note below, the Microsoft Edge manifest properties follow the same implementation as Chrome.

-See example of a [Microsoft Edge JSON manifest file](json-manifest-example/).
+Here is an example of a [Microsoft Edge JSON manifest file](json-manifest-example/).

-The following is the list of JSON manifest keys that are currently supported:

 ## Required keys